Medical Marijuana For IBS In Maryland & DelawareGreen Relief Health Admin

 Accessing Medical Marijuana For IBS

-Accessing medical cannabis in Maryland medical marijuana for IBS is a two-part process.
-The first step in accessing medical cannabis is to submit an application to the Maryland Medical Cannabis Commission (MMCC).
-In this application you will need to verify your residence in Maryland by submitting a copy of a state issued ID or some other form of address verification.
+Accessing medical cannabis in Maryland or Delaware for IBS is a two-part process.
+The first step in accessing medical cannabis is to submit an application to the Maryland Medical Cannabis Commission (MMCC) or if you’re in Delaware to have your provider complete a certification.
+In either a Maryland or Delaware application you will need to verify your residence in Maryland or Delaware by submitting a copy of a state issued ID or some other form of address verification.
 In addition, you will need to upload a passport photo that will ultimately be used on your medical cannabis card.

 Whether medical marijuana with help your condition depends on several factors that are best evaluated by a medical marijuana doctor.
 If you have been diagnosed with IBS, you are certainly a candidate for medical marijuana and would likely qualify to be certified.
-A Maryland marijuana doctor at Green Relief Health can determine if you qualify during a certification consultation.
-For more information give us a call at 410-368-0420.
+A Delaware or Maryland marijuana doctor at Green Relief Health can determine if you qualify during a certification consultation.
+For more information give us a call at 410-368-0420 or 302-564-9994.